arashnm80/spot-seek-bot/README.md

 - [x] ~showing message to user when link from other services like deezer is sent.~
 - [ ] support searching name of song by user
 - [ ] find a way to shorten database (audio IDs are very long)
-- [ ] if all track_ids that a user wants already exists bypass normall routine and send all of them to him
+- [x] if all track_ids that a user wants already exists bypass normall routine and send all of them to him
 - [x] ~test `portalocker` funcion from `db_csv_append` separately~
-- [ ] handle blocked by user link
+- [x] handle blocked by user link
 - [ ] manage too threads bug
 - [x] ~regex should handle both http and https~
-- [ ] make `restart_spotseek.sh` work without reboot too
+- [x] make `restart_spotseek.sh` work without reboot too
+- [ ] restarting queue handler doesn't stop previous spotdl download so there might be an excessive mp3 file that might lead to creating wrong track
+- [ ] add gif tutorial for bot in the start
+- [ ] check out `zotify` capabilities
+- [ ] lyrics
+- [ ] send picture and info of link
+- [ ] private playlist answer
+- [ ] more features for premium users
+- [ ] read track data without api key in similar way to https://spotify.detta.dev/

 ## support and donate
 If you find my works useful you can give me energy with coffee☕️: